- We focus on what has worked for 10,000+ patients & medical research.

 - The most common causes of damage and injury to the pinky toe include having to stand on your feet all day, and being too tight in your shoes, and your foot flattening out against the outside of your shoe.

-- Pinky toe pain is extremely common:
+- Pinky toe pain is widespread:

 - This is usually associated due to compression of the 5th metatarsal against the shoe.